-In the second decision point in the flowchart described in Figure 5.1, "Enhanced Instance Creation Flowchart", Cinder determines if the source image from Glance and the destination volume would reside in the same FlexVol volume.
+In the second decision point in the flowchart described in Figure 5.1, "Enhanced Instance Creation with NetApp Copy Offload Tool Flowchart", Cinder determines if the source image from Glance and the destination volume would reside in the same FlexVol volume.
 This can be achieved by creating a directory structure within the NFS export to segment the Glance images from Cinder volumes, and appropriately setting the filesystem_datastore_dir and nfs_shares_config.
-This configuration could also be used in conjunction with a single NetApp InfiniVol volume.